greenghost107/photo-organizer/README.md

 - **Filter results by source folder** — toggle pills above results let you narrow down duplicate groups by drive/folder
 - Three-stage deduplication (size → partial hash → full SHA-256) handles libraries 100GB+
 - Scan progress shows current folder and folder-of-total count
+- **Bulk select duplicates from a source folder** — one click to select all copies from a specific drive for easy cleanup
 - Reveal any file in Windows Explorer, move selected files to the Recycle Bin

 ### JSON Remover